How to Travel by Train with an Oxygen Concentrator

-There are many different ways to travel by train, whether using Amtrak, regional commuter trains or even local rail lines.
+There are many different ways to travel by train, whether using national or regional commuter trains as well as local rail lines.
 If you are wondering what to bring on a train when it comes to oxygen supplies, it is a good idea to check with each train company about traveling with oxygen tanks or lightweight portable oxygen.
 If you are traveling within the United States, it is likely you will be using Amtrak, in which case you should review the Amtrak train travel rules for traveling with oxygen.
 Rail carriers in countries outside the United States may have different requirements, as well as different standards for electrical outlets.
 Before you begin your trip, it is important to call the specific rail carrier to ensure that any specific guidelines are met.

-- Oxygen equipment must be Underwriter’s Laboratory (UL) or Factory Mutual (FM) listed.
+- UL or FM Listed: Oxygen equipment must be Underwriter’s Laboratory (UL) or Factory Mutual (FM) listed.

 Tips for Bringing Lightweight Portable Oxygen on a Train

-When you are figuring out what to bring on a train to fulfill your oxygen needs, consider the different needs of each oxygen delivery system.
+When you are taking stock of what to bring on a train, it is a good idea to carry proof of your medical need for supplemental oxygen, as well as bringing a copy of your oxygen prescription with you.
+In addition, consider the different needs of each oxygen delivery system.
 Traveling with a lightweight portable oxygen concentrator will require power and charged extra batteries, while traveling with oxygen tanks requires a safe storage space and extra tanks.
 Here are some additional tips for train travel with supplemental oxygen.

 - If you are using a travel oxygen machine, request a seat with a power port when making your train reservation.
 Confirm your seat has a power port upon boarding the train.

 - Carry the additional adapters that came with your travel oxygen machine in case there are different power port configurations.